Can a voter consult the voters lists?

 • Available free of charge on site

 • Sent by mail.
 Depending on the medium of the original list, the list can be given on paper or on CD-ROM.
-The price charged to the voter depends on the medium used.
-It can't go beyond €0.18 per page A4 provided and €2.75 per CD-ROM provided.
+The price you are charged depends on the media you use.
+It can't go beyond €0.18 per page A4 provided, and €2.75 per CD-ROM provided.

 • Sent by e-mail, provided the document is available in this form.
-This shipment is not charged to the voter.
+You are not charged for this shipment.

-If you are registered on a consular list of electors, you can request to consult the current list of electors on which you are registered.
+You can request to consult the current consular voters list on which you are registered.

 FYI

-You must make an appointment, preferably by mail (or by post) at the embassy or consulate, or at the Ministry of Foreign Affairs.
+You must first make an appointment, preferably by mail (or postal mail):

 Répondez aux questions successives et les réponses s’afficheront automatiquement